New HP Specter x360. Appearance, materials, control elements, assembly

 • SD card slot.

-An additional grille for air exhaust and a pair of speakers were left below, which gives a full-fledged stereo effect.
-The HP Specter X360 review showed excellent volume headroom and decent sound quality, but more on that later.
+An additional grille for air exhaust and a pair of speakers were left at the bottom, which gives a full stereo effect.
+The HP Specter X360 review showed an excellent volume reserve and decent sound quality, but more on that later.

-The laptop received a 13.3-inch matrix with LED-backlighting and a high resolution of 2560x1440 pixels.
-With these parameters, we get 221 pixels per inch.
-It is a pleasure to use the screen at this resolution - the picture looks juicy and well-detailed, although there are opponents of this.
-The backlighting turns out to be uneven - at the bottom it is 19% dimmer than at the top.
+The laptop has a 13.3-inch LED-backlit matrix and a high resolution of 2560x1440 pixels.
+With these parameters we get 221 pixels per inch.
+Using the screen at this resolution is a pleasure - the picture looks juicy and well detailed, although there will be those who are against this.
+The backlight is uneven - at the bottom it is 19% dimmer than at the top.

-The margin of brightness is sufficient, although for an ultrabook it could be higher, because sometimes you are faced with the need to work outdoors.
-In this case, you will have to look for a shadow.
-Otherwise, the picture remains legible, but fades badly when exposed to direct sunlight.
+The brightness reserve is sufficient, although for an ultrabook it could be higher, because sometimes you are faced with the need to work outdoors.
+In this case, you will have to look for shade.
+Otherwise, the picture remains legible, but fades greatly when exposed to direct sunlight.

-The viewing angles are maximum.
-The display itself is touch-sensitive and has a glossy surface, so it is not very convenient to work with it.
-You will have to look at the image through the image of your beloved; after all, a matte screen would be much more practical.
-Another disadvantage is the wide bezels that surround the screen along the entire perimeter.
-This is not a critical moment, but still in 2018 you expect minimal or no limits.
+Viewing angles are maximum.
+The display itself is touch-sensitive and has a glossy surface, so working with it is not particularly convenient.
+You will have to look at the image through the image of your loved one; after all, a matte screen would be much more practical.
+Another disadvantage is the wide frames that surround the entire perimeter of the screen.
+This is not a critical point, but still in 2018 you expect minimal frameworks or no framework at all.

 Sound

-The HP Specter X360 13 2018 case bears the BANG & OLUFSEN wordmark, hinting at the use of an advanced audio system created by true professionals.
-But in fact, the sound does not stand out in anything special.
-In general, the quality is good, but as soon as the sound is turned to maximum volume, the speakers almost begin to wheeze.
-The preinstalled software for adjusting the sound does not change the situation much.
-It has only minimal options for customizing the sound.
+On the body of the HP Specter X360 13 2018 there is the inscription BANG & OLUFSEN, which hints at the use of an advanced audio system created by real professionals.
+But in reality the sound is nothing special.
+In general, the quality is good, but as soon as you turn the sound up to maximum volume, the speakers almost start to wheeze.
+Pre-installed software for adjusting sound does not change the situation much.
+It has only minimal possibilities for individualizing the sound.

-In 2018, the HP Specter X360 convertible laptop is available in two modifications that differ in processor power.
-A model with an Intel Core i7-6500U processor came to my review.
-Two processor cores are capable of overclocking up to 3.1 MHz and what is surprising is the ventilation system.
+In 2018, the HP Specter X360 convertible laptop is available in two modifications, which differ in processor power.
+I received a model with an Intel Core i7-6500U processor for review.
+The two processor cores are capable of overclocking to 3.1 MHz and what is surprising is the ventilation system.
 Even in such a compact case with a thickness of only 16 mm, the laptop does not overheat, and its coolers do not make noise like helicopter blades.
-Even with a full CPU and GPU load, during testing the HP Specter X360, we only managed to heat it up to 64 degrees.
+Even with the CPU and GPU under full load, we only managed to heat it to 64 degrees during testing of the HP Specter X360.

-True, as a further review showed, for this the manufacturer went for a little trick, which clearly cannot be called an advantage of the model - it drops the processor frequency to 1500 MHz and cuts the performance of the graphics core by 20%.
-This is clearly seen in the results of synthetic tests, where the laptop gives out more modest results than other models with similar technical characteristics.
-A review of the HP Specter X360 2018 showed that this becomes even more noticeable in games.
+True, as a further review showed, for this the manufacturer resorted to a little trick, which clearly cannot be called an advantage of the model - it resets the processor frequency to 1500 MHz and cuts the performance of the graphics core by 20%.
+This is clearly visible in the results of synthetic tests, where the laptop produces more modest results than other models with similar technical characteristics.
+Our review of the HP Specter X360 2018 showed that this becomes even more noticeable in games.

-The laptop has 8 GB of RAM, which is still enough for solving any tasks.
-But taking into account the cost over $ 1500, you don't expect to get DDR3 at 1600 MHz.
-This is not at all expected from the 2018 model year.
-The difference in the operating speed with DDR4 is not so great, but in the future it may be difficult to replace the RAM, as the DDR3 standard is gradually leaving the market.
+The laptop has 8 GB installed RAM, which is still enough to solve any problems.
+But considering the cost of over $1500, you don't expect to get DDR3 with a frequency of 1600 MHz.
+This is not what you expect from a 2018 model.
+The difference in operating speed with DDR4 is not so great, but in the future it may be difficult to replace a RAM stick, since the DDR3 standard is gradually leaving the market.

-Reviewing the HP Specter X360 Notebook has shown that it shouldn't be considered a gaming device, even if you're willing to play on minimal graphics.
-This is not his strong point, at 23 fps in Tanks and 18 in Dirt Rally it is simply impossible to play.
-This is an exceptionally simple work laptop for graphics and text, although it is very expensive for its performance.
+A review of the HP Specter X360 laptop showed that it should not be considered as a gaming device, even if you are willing to play on minimal graphics.
+This is not his strong point; at 23 fps in Tanks and 18 in Dirt Rally it is simply impossible to play.
+This is an exceptionally basic work laptop for graphics and text work, although it is very expensive for its features.

 2018 HP Specter X360 battery life

-It was not possible to install a good cooling system in the laptop, sacrificing performance, but enough space was allocated for the battery.
+Failed to install on laptop good system cooling, sacrificing performance, but at least enough space was allocated for the battery.
 It provides up to 9 hours of movie playback at near maximum brightness.
-In games, you can count on 3 hours of battery life, but as indicated above, you can only play in simple arcades.
+In games you can count on 3 hours of battery life, but as noted above, you can only play simple arcade games.

-If you leave the HP Specter X360 Convertible laptop unattended for a long time, then after 15 minutes it goes into hibernation mode.
-In this regard, upon your return, the battery charge level will not change.
+If you leave the HP Specter X360 convertible laptop unattended for a long time, then after 15 minutes it goes into hibernation mode.
+Therefore, upon your return, the battery charge level will not change.

 Keyboard and touchpad

-Review HP Specter X360 13 ae008ur notebook I was pleasantly surprised by the quality of the keyboard and the comfort of working with it.
-To be honest, I rarely experience such emotions in modern models.
-First of all, the arrangement of the keys pleases - nothing is cut off, there was even a place for the letter "E", which almost no one uses anymore.
-It is very convenient to type text on such a keyboard.
+Review of the HP Specter X360 13 ae008ur laptop I was pleasantly surprised by the quality of the keyboard and the comfort of working with it.
+Honestly, I rarely experience such emotions in modern models.
+First of all, the location of the keys is pleasing - nothing is cut off, there was even a place for the letter “E”, which almost no one uses anymore.
+Typing text on this keyboard is very convenient.
 The keys have a short travel, which you quickly get used to.
-The only thing I would like to see are full-fledged arrows.
+The only thing I would like to see is full-fledged arrows.

-The keys are backlit, so using the keyboard is pleasant even in the dark.
+The keys are backlit, so the keyboard is pleasant to use even in the dark.
 The brightness level cannot be adjusted.
 The backlight can be turned off.
-In this case, only the last pressed key will be highlighted.
+In this case, only the last key pressed will be highlighted.

-The HP Specter X360 has a huge touchpad - one of the largest in modern notebooks.
-This makes its use as comfortable as possible, although at first you can accidentally touch it.
+The HP Specter X360 has a huge touchpad - one of the largest in modern laptops.
+This makes its use as comfortable as possible, although at first you may accidentally touch it.

-The HP Specter X360 convertible laptop can be bought in two versions - a more productive, but expensive version, or a cheaper one.
+The HP Specter X360 convertible laptop can be bought in two modifications - a more productive, but expensive version or a cheaper one.
 In the first case, you get a 7th generation Intel processor, 8 GB of RAM and a 512 GB SSD.
-The more affordable laptop uses an i5 coupled with 4GB of RAM and 256GB of storage.
+The more affordable laptop uses an i5 paired with 4GB of RAM and 256GB of internal storage.

 The difference in price is clearly noticeable - 78,000 rubles versus 117,000.
-As for me, it is not worth overpaying, since you will not feel a special increase in productivity.
-Of course, it is there, but all the same, a laptop will not work for games, and the basic version does well with everything else.
+In my opinion, it’s not worth overpaying, since you won’t feel much of an increase in productivity.
+Of course it is, but the laptop is still not suitable for gaming, and the basic version copes well with everything else.

 Advantages: